curbengh/curbengh.github.io/source/_posts/log4shell-log4j-unbound-dns.md

 The last step before we start the service is to configure the firewall to allow inbound DNS traffic.
 I recommend not to allow all IP (0.0.0.0, ::0), otherwise you'll get unwanted traffic.
 In EC2, that means the attached security group.

-After we configure the firewall, we can proceed to start Unbound.
+After we configure the firewall, we can proceed to unmask and start the DNS server.

 ```
+systemctl unmask unbound
 systemctl enable --now unbound
 ```